gitviveks/iiec_docker_vivek/README.md

  2> wp_storage_new
 docker-compose

-# Setting up the encironment
+# Setting up the environment:
 - First installed Virtual Box on windows as a virtualization tool.
 On the top of Vitual Box installed RHEL 8 OS
 - In Red Hat 8 Docker CE is installed using a manul created repo as RHEL 8 does not support CE *change directory*